fcostin/hmmmix/README.md

 ### TODO

-1.  theory - the argument used to justify the derivation in `lib/hmmmix/base.py` is unclear, rework with clearer notation.
+1. Theory - the argument used to justify the derivation in `lib/hmmmix/base.py` is unclear, rework with clearer notation.
-2.  `lib/hmmix/exact_cover_solver_primal.py` definition of prizes from dual solution may be incorrect.
+2.  `lib/hmmix/exact_cover_solver_primal.py`: Definition of prizes from dual solution may be incorrect.
 Figure out exactly what it should be and test that implementation is correct.
-3.  `lib/hmmix/exact_cover_solver_dual.py` doesn't work. make it work or delete it.
+3.  `lib/hmmix/exact_cover_solver_dual.py` doesn't work.
+Make it work or delete it.
-4.  convergence through successive restricted master problem seems slow. sometimes adding a new column from auxiliary problem does not help improve the objective value. try to understand what is going on and mitigate it.
+4. Convergence through successive restricted master problem seems slow.
+    Sometimes adding a new column from auxiliary problem does not help improve the objective value.
+Try to understand what is going on and mitigate it.
-    ideas: auxiliary problems degenerate, many solutions with very similar objectives?  is it possible to define cuts using master problem to further constraint auxiliary problem search space?
+    ideas: auxiliary problems potentially degenerate, potentially lots of symmetery and many solutions (HMM trajectories) with very similar objective function values.
+Is it possible to define cuts using master problem to further constraint auxiliary problem search space?
-5.  refactor `lib/hmmmix/master.py` into clean main app and master library.
+5. Refactor `lib/hmmmix/master.py` into clean main app and master problem library.
 Rework the solution bootstrapper and auxiliary problem solvers so they are dependency injected into the library by the main app, and not hardcoded.
-6.  idea: what if replace once-off-event with a poisson process, parametrised by rate, that has probability of emitting 0, 1, 2, .. events each timestep.
+6. Idea: what if replace once-off-event with a poisson process, parametrised by rate, that has probability of emitting 0, 1, 2, .. events each timestep.
-7.  defect: fix defect so that events at start and/or end times can be properly modelled and recovered by `hmmmix/lattice/slowlattice.py`.
+7. Defect: fix lattice issue so that events at start and/or end times can be properly modelled and recovered by `hmmmix/lattice/slowlattice.py`.
 First check that the model defined in `genlattice.py` actually corresponds to some Markov model.
 If it doesn't, reformulate it to make the definition clean.
-8.  performance: port the `hmmmix/lattice/slowlattice.py` kernel to Cython.
+8. Performance: port the `hmmmix/lattice/slowlattice.py` kernel to Cython.
     Estimate 250x speedup may be feasible if rewrite simple python code as simple Cython code that can directly address slabs of pre-allocated memory.
-9.  theory - try to assess severity of approximation error introduced by replacing integration with maximisation.
+9. Theory - try to assess severity of approximation error introduced by replacing integration with maximisation.
 Is there a different approximation that could still be computationally feasible but with less error or better worst-case bounds?
-10. grow library of test scenarios from different problem domains
+10. Grow library of test scenarios from different problem domains.
+11. Performance: profile the running time of entire program, figure out bottleneck